shubhamsaxena924/CodeYogiPortal/README.md

 ## level7

-Level 7: level 6 + custom selectors using manual method vs createSelector() + making Entity & EntityState interfaces for reusability & consistency + custom middleware (which is not actually a middleware) + Group API Optimization (1.
-First git commit has caching approach. i.e. Don't call API if results for some keyword were fetched in past. | 2.
+Level 7: level 6 + custom selectors using manual method vs createSelector() + making Entity & EntityState interfaces for reusability & consistency + custom middleware (which is not actually a middleware) + Group API Optimization as follows:
+<br>1.
+First git commit has caching approach. i.e. Don't call API if results for some keyword were fetched in past.
+(01de5e3e)
+<br>2.
 Second git commit shows existing results and load fresh results in the background.
-But it doesn't not call the API if an API call for the keyword is already pending. |)
+But it doesn't not call the API if an API call for the keyword is already pending.
+(929ee1af)
+<br>3.
+Third git commit always has max one pending request for groups.
+Before sending a new request, we cancel previous request if it is pending.
+(level7)